top of page

 “All right, boys,” Amari’s tone told him she was done playing.
 “No one touches this one.
 He’s all for my pal, Asher.”
 Her face was on the screen now as she shoved him back against the counter.
 “Turn around, or I’ll make you suffer in ways you can’t even imagine.”

 Zain reached over and shut off the monitor, then pulled the earbud out of his ear and dropped it on the desk.
 This was bad.
 So, so bad.
 “No, no, no.” He turned around and looked at the door and then remembered that this was the only place he was safe.
-Should he go talk to Shepard Addison?
-He shook his head.
-Couldn’t do that.
-He’s not here at Headquarters.
-Hell, even Zain didn’t know where he was right now.
+Was, the keyword in that.
+With Sheppard Addison missing, his safety wasn’t guaranteed.

 “Okay.”
 He spun back around and looked at his desk.
 “It’s fine.
 They found him.”
 They got one of the two.
-Neither of them even gave Zain a thought in all these years…
+Neither of them probably hadn’t given him a thought in all these years…

 The door to his office opened, and he almost dove under the desk.